-If you’re on a higher income, you may choose instead to prioritise capital growth because you’re confident you can cover the cost of the mortgage.
-Some investors choose to negatively gear their properties to reduce their tax payment at the end of the financial year.
+If you’re on a high income, you may choose to prioritise capital growth because you’re confident you can cover the cost of the mortgage.
+Alternatively, some investors choose to negatively gear their properties to reduce their tax payment at the end of the financial year.

-Negatively geared properties are those where the rental income is less than the loan interest repayments and outgoing costs, ultimately reducing your total taxable income and therefore the amount of tax you have to pay.
+Negatively geared properties are those where the rental income is less than the ongoing loan repayments and other costs.
+The losses incurred in renting the investment property can then be offset against your salary, which ultimately reduces your total taxable income and therefore the amount of tax you have to pay.

 Pick your property

-Once you’ve decided on your investment strategy you can begin looking at what properties are available on the market and where you want to buy.
-You can start by searching for properties through our CommBank Property app.
-And our home loan calculators can help you work out how much you may be able to borrow and what your repayments will be.
+Once you’ve decided on your investment strategy, you can begin looking at what properties are available on the market and where you want to buy.
+You can search for properties through our CommBank Property app.
+And our home loan calculators can help you work out how much you may be able to borrow and what your repayments could be.